bytebase/bytebase.com/content/docs/change-database/troubleshoot.md

 ### ERROR: must be owner of table xxx (SQLSTATE 42501)

-You may encounter this error when executing the schema migration on PostgreSQL databases.

-When Bytebase executes schema migration on PostgreSQL databases, it will not use the configured user in the instance to execute.
-Instead, it uses [`SET LOCAL ROLE`](https://github.com/bytebase/bytebase/blob/b79d79d81279a29ab6e9f147632f5a2631755299/backend/plugin/db/pg/pg.go#L340-L341) to switch to the targeting PostgreSQL database owner.

-Bytebase does this because if you are creating a table, it's likely you want the created table owner to be the database owner specific to the database instead of that shared Bytebase user.
+This could happen if you turn on [Postgres database tenant mode](/docs/change-database/issue/#postgres-database-tenant-mode).

-However, for some sophisticated setup where database owner and table owner are different, this causes problem.
+For some sophisticated setup where database owner and table owner are different, this causes problem.
 Because only table owner can alter that table schema, and if the database owner is not a member of the table owner, then the execution will throw the `ERROR: must be owner of table xxx` error.